maven2306/calculate-duplex-metrics/README.md

 # Calculate Duplex Metrics

-An R CLI tool to take in summarised read information and output QC duplex metrics.
+An R CLI tool to take in summarised read information and output a variety of duplex metrics.

 **QC metrics:** `efficiency`, `drop_out_rate`.